top of page

 Design Team : Ayush Jagnani, Utsav Agrawal

-Storefront interior with mannequins in ethnic wear, hanging bamboo pendant lamps, and potted plants by the glass entrance
+Storefront interior with mannequins in ethnic wear, bamboo pendant lights and potted plants near glass entry

-Glass façade entrance with open teak door, mannequins in saree and lehenga, geometric tiled floor, and street reflection
+Glass facade entrance with open teak door, mannequins in sarees and lehengas, and patterned tiled floor

 The brand, when they approached us, was using a space which had a traditional “gaddi” like setup in its store.
 While this space was being used by them for a long time, they faced two challenges within this.
 The first was of course a shortage of space; they were looking to expand and move into a new location.
 The second was their intention to redefine the store to attract the younger generation while retaining their loyal customer base.
 The brand is highly rooted in its culture and traditions and posed a strong belief for it.
 These formed the basis for our approach.